 PHIL 2303.
 Introduction to Formal Logic.
-(3-3-0)
+(3-3-0) This course does not fulfill a core curriculum requirement for the AA degree.

 The purpose of the course is to introduce the student to symbolic logic, including syllogisms, propositional and predicate logic and logical proofs in a system of rules.